jorenheit/brainfix/README.md

 ```
 #### Comments
 The program starts with an end-of-line comment (C-comment blocks between `/*` and `*/` are also allowed) and then
-includes the IO-library which is included with this project.
-This exposes some basic IO-facilities the sourcefile.
+includes the standard-library which is included with this project.
+This exposes (among other things, see below) some basic IO-facilities the sourcefile.

 #### `main`
 Next, the main-function is defined.
 Every valid BFX-program should contain a `main` function which takes no arguments and does not return anything.
 The order in which the functions are defined in a BFX-file does not matter; the compiler will always try to find main and use this as the entrypoint.